Department of Chemistry

 BS in Chemistry

-Because the chemistry courses in each track are the same for the first two years, it is possible to switch tracks through the junior year.
+Because the chemistry courses in each track are the same for the first two years, it is possible to switch between the chemistry and biochemistry B.S. tracks through the junior year.
 Students considering the chemistry major are strongly urged to consult with a member of the Department of Chemistry faculty to discuss the program.

 To graduate as a chemistry major or minor in any of the programs, a student must earn a grade of C or better in all chemistry courses and a minimum grade point average of 2.0 in all other courses required for the major.

 The minimum number of credits in chemistry and related areas (exclusive of the University's Core curriculum) required for the major in this track: 65.

 The following courses are required: (41-44 credit hours)

 CHY 113, 114 Principles of Chemistry I and Laboratory Techniques I